readium/architecture/proposals/000-content-protection.md

 * start an OAuth authentication flow through a web view,
 * or even, like a format-specific password protection, use the `onAskCredentials()` callback provided to the Streamer.

-`ContentProtection` is allowed to prompt the user for its credentials *only* if the `askCredentials` parameter is set to true.
+`ContentProtection` is allowed to prompt the user for its credentials *only* if the `allowUserInteraction` parameter is set to true.
 The rationale is that a reading app might want to import a collection of publications, in which case the user should not be asked for all its credentials.
 However, background requests are allowed at all time.

-Note that if, for a given third-party protection, a locked publication can't be used to create its `Manifest` at all, then the parsing should fail with an `IncorrectCredentials` error, like with a password-protected ZIP.
+Note that if, for a given third-party protection, a restricted publication can't be used to create its `Manifest` at all, then the parsing should fail with an `IncorrectCredentials` error, like with a password-protected ZIP.

 <img src="assets/000-open-statechart.svg">